twardoch/text-to-speech-training/docs/harvard-ngsl-sentences.md

 Women form less than half of the group.
 Most of the news is easy for us to hear.
 Next Tuesday we must vote.
-It takes a lot of help to ﬁnish these.
+It takes a lot of help to finish these.
 Go now and come here later.
 That move means the game is over.
 He wrote down a long list of items.